Designing a Wrapper for Terraform & OpenTofu

 Working with TF Versions #

-file so that your tool version manager installs and use the Terraform version that you specify.
+file, so that your tool version manager will install and use the Terraform version that you specify.
 To use OpenTofu, add an .opentofu-version

 This tooling can switch between Terraform and OpenTofu.
 This is specifically to help you migrate projects from one of these tools to the other.